 PM: It means that they’re totally dependent on God’s purpose and will to be what they are.
 It means that they might not even be at all, or they might be differently, depending upon God’s will for them.

 PM: It’s not an easy question.
 I’m thinking back to Barth’s ethics that he develops in Volume 2, Part 2 of the Church Dogmatics and then in 3 and 4 where he talks about the divine command.
-It’s been a very long time since I’ve read that material, but if I remember, what he argues in that, it is that God’s command infallibly reaches each person in their particular circumstances and makes itself known to them as his will because it is a permission, it’s a freedom to serve him, which enables that person to be what God wants them to be.
+It’s been a long time since I’ve read that material, but if I remember, he argues that God’s command infallibly reaches each person in their particular circumstances and makes itself known to them as his will because it is a permission, it’s a freedom to serve him, which enables that person to be what God wants them to be.

 We really do interact with God, but we’re not set in a position…(Barth would often say, and I think Torrance would follow him in this)…like Hercules at the crossroads, we choose between two possibilities, and if we choose the right one, then everything’s good, and if we choose the wrong one, everything’s not good – partly because our wills are enslaved to sin and are freed by God in Christ for service of God.

-So love of God and love of neighbor in Barth’s thinking means that the divine command reaches each individual in different circumstances and at different times in each person’s life…that’s why prayer is necessary, to discern precisely what that is, and then to obey.
+Love of God and love of neighbor in Barth’s thinking means that the divine command reaches each individual in different circumstances and at different times in each person’s life…that’s why prayer is necessary, to discern precisely what that is, and then to obey.
 It’s not, as it were, a test, where if you get this point right then you’re okay, and if you don’t… It’s really a freedom, a freeing of a person from the illusion that they could determine God’s will by their choices, because they can’t, they can only obey.
-So in a particular circumstance, let’s say you were called to do a Christian act at a given moment, you either do it or you don’t do it.
+Let’s say you were called to do a Christian act at a given moment – you either do it or you don’t do it.
 You either obey or you don’t.
 It’s not a question of trying to figure out which is the right way to go.

-JMF: Some people will struggle over whether they should buy this car or that car.
-They need to get a car for whatever reason, but they need to get the whole church to pray for them to make the right decision.
+JMF: Some people struggle over whether they should buy this car or that car.
+They want to get the whole church to pray for them to make the right decision.
 It’s as though they think there’s only one right choice they can make.
-Sometimes the pastors of some certain types of churches will enter into that and presume to speak for God and tell them no, you should get the white car because that’s… We can bring so much almost-superstition to every decision, assuming that we have to be so careful that we stay within the will of God, but pretending that we know or struggling over the fact that we don’t know.
+Sometimes the pastors of certain churches will enter into that and presume to speak for God and tell them, you should get the white car because that’s… We can bring some almost-superstition to every decision, assuming that we have to be careful that we stay within the will of God, but pretending that we know or struggling over the fact that we don’t know.